By Andy Burrows

 Recently, I asked a question on LinkedIn and to Supercharged Finance mailing list subscribers.
 It went like this:

-If I was to say to you that I want to help you get CFO-ready in six months, what are the top 3 things you think you would struggle with (and therefore need the most help with)?
+If I was to say to you that I want to help you get CFO-ready, what are the top 3 things you think you would struggle with (and therefore need the most help with)?

 If you want to submit your own answer to that question, I’m always interested in what people think.
 So, do let me know via the comments.